 Skip to content

-This guide shows how to run the Cyclo Motion Controller from cyclo_control on AI Worker.
+This guide shows how to run the Cyclo Control from cyclo_control on AI Worker.

 Its QP(Quadratic Programming)-based controller is especially useful because it does not only track the command, but also tries to keep the motion safe at the same time by considering limits and constraints such as joint range, joint velocity, and self-collision avoidance.
 In practice, you use it when you want to command the robot by target poses or joint commands while still relying on the controller to generate safe motion. motion_controller_safety